 About Venue in Texas Probate Cases

-The Texas rules generally say that venue is proper in the court specified in a statutory provision.
+Before getting into that, we need to consider the statutes.
+The Texas probate statutes generally say that venue is proper in the court specified in a statutory provision.
 There are two types of statutory provisions, namely, mandatory and permissive.

 If there is a mandatory statutory provision, the court identified in that provision dictates venue.
 If there is a permissive statutory provision, any court identified in that provision can hear the case.